tommypurcell/airbnb-copy-react/README.md

 - Home Listings: Users can browse available home listings with detailed information, including photos, descriptions, and pricing.
 - Listing Management: Authenticated users can create and manage their own listings, including adding photos, updating details, and setting availability.
 - Reviews: Authenticated users can leave reviews and ratings for listings they have booked.
-- User Dashboard: Authenticated users have access to a personalized dashboard, where they can view their bookings and manage their profile.

 ## Screenshots